JAVA Information for Authors

 Subject or guardian consent must accompany any photograph that shows a recognizable likeness of a subject.

-This journal operates a double blind review process.
+This journal operates a double-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
-Papers deemed suitable are then typically sent to a minimum of three independent expert reviewers to assess the scientific quality of the paper.
+Papers deemed suitable are then typically sent to a minimum of two or three independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.

 This journal uses double-blind review, which means the identities of the authors are concealed from the reviewers, and vice versa.
 To facilitate this, please include the following separately: